Defining and applying policies

 When the Organization Administrator creates groups and applies specific policies to these groups, the group-level policies will override the organization-level policies.
 Users belonging to these groups will now be governed by the group-level policies instead of the organization-level policies.
 For example, if the Organization Administrator applies a policy that prohibits external VOIP communications for a particular group, users of that group will be unable to communicate using VOIP.
 However, external VOIP communications may still be enabled for all other users in the organization.

 You can apply policies at the Organization level or to specific groups.
 However, if there is a conflict in policy settings between the Organization level and group level (or between a parent group and its sub-groups), the most restrictive actions will take effect.
-For example, if VOIP capability is turned on (set to TRUE) at the Organization level, but turned off (set to FALSE) at the group level, VOIP capability for all users within the group will be disabled.
+For example, if VOIP capability is turned on (set to Checked) at the Organization level, but turned off (set to UnChecked) at the group level, VOIP capability for all users within the group will be disabled.
 However, if VOIP capability is turned off at the Organization level but the group has enabled it, VOIP capability will still be disabled for the users of the group.
 The following graphic illustrates how policies are applied at the Organization and group levels.

 |Top of Page|